home-assistant/home-assistant.io/source/_components/plugwise.markdown

 Service: `climate.set_hvac_mode`

 Available options include `auto` or `off`.
-Meaning `auto` is a schedule is active and `off` there is no schedule active (active preset or manually set temperature will continue).
+The meaning of `auto` is that a schedule is active and the thermostat will change presets accordingly.
+The meaning of `off` there is no schedule active, i.e. the active preset or manually set temperature be used to control the climate of your house/rooms.
 The last schedule that was active is determined the same way long-tapping the top of Anna works.

 Example: